Noob3rror/basic_programming/c/_labs.md

 ### Heap Array

 ---
+## Medium
+---
 ### Search an Array
 Create a function that uses a `for` loop to iterate an array and find a specific value.
 Return the index of that value.
 - Disregard multiple matching values and simply return the first index with a matching value.
 - You may use a 'global' array to keep things simple but if you want to practice pointers have the function take a pointer to the array to search.
-- The array can hold any data type you want but I suggest a integer type for simplicity.
+- The array can hold any data type you want but I suggest an integer type for simplicity.
 - Determine what the function should do when no match is found.
 Consider usage of this function and what is 'safe-code' practices.
 ---